WRBriska/WRBriska/README.md

 ### [TempoScroll](https://github.com/WRBriska/TempoScroll)

 Beat-synced PDF score reader for musicians — combines a metronome with an autoscroller to display music scores.
 Built for personal use for the classical guitar.
 Client-side, no build step.
-Work in progress.

 ---